 THERE is a palpable excitement and relief in the news from the team at Poole’s Lighthouse arts centre that live performance is returning in the form of Lighthouse: OUTSIDE, a short season of weekly shows outdoors.

-Lighthouse Associate Artist Lorna Rees presents Cloudscapes, her uniquely memorable sound installation, in a series of six daytime sessions on 3rd October.
+The season continues on 3rd October, when Lighthouse Associate Artist Lorna Rees presents Cloudscapes, her uniquely memorable sound installation, in a series of six daytime sessions.
 A cloud-gazing duologue for performer and clouds it is guaranteed to live long in the mind.
 That evening sees singer songwriter Olly Olsson back at the venue that has been central to his development, showcasing new material and old favourites.

 Lighthouse: OUTSIDE draws to a close on 10th October in the company of the world’s first cycling theatre company, The HandleBards are touring their “seriously silly”, pedal-powered production of Romeo and Juliet with a new children’s show, Gnora the Gnome’s Daytime Disco.

 All measures have been taken to ensure a safe, COVID-secure environment for artists, audiences and staff alike with capacity limited to 100 tickets for each show and households and “bubbles” seated at a social distance from each other in line with the latest regulations.
 In the event of bad weather, performances will move inside to the theatre.
 Tickets for all performances must be booked.
 More information and bookings at www.lighthousepoole.co.uk.